PCI Express: Efficiency of the link

 The maximum payload size (MPS) is set on all devices based on smallest maximum on any device in the chain.
 If one device has an MPS of 128 bytes, all devices of the tree must set their MPS to 128 bytes.
-In this case the bus will have a peak efficiency of 86% for writes.
+In this case the bus will have a maximum efficiency of 86% for writes.

 Applications

 PCI Express operates in consumer, server, and industrial applications, as a motherboard-level interconnect (to link motherboard-mounted peripherals), a passive backplane interconnect and as an expansion card interface for add-in boards.

-In virtually all modern (As of 2012) PCs, from consumer laptops and desktops to enterprise data servers, the PCIe bus serves as the primary motherboard-level interconnect, connecting the host system-processor with both integrated peripherals (surface-mounted ICs) and add-on peripherals (expansion cards).
-In most of these systems, the PCIe bus co-exists with one or more legacy PCI buses, for backward compatibility with the large body of legacy PCI peripherals.
+In virtually all modern (As of 2012) PCs, from consumer laptops and desktops to enterprise servers, the PCIe bus serves as the primary motherboard-level interconnect, connecting the host system-processor with both integrated peripherals (surface-mounted ICs) and add-on peripherals (expansion cards).
+In some of these systems, the PCIe bus co-exists with one or more legacy PCI buses, for backward compatibility with the large body of legacy PCI peripherals.

 As of 2013, PCI Express has replaced AGP as the default interface for graphics cards on new systems.
 Almost all models of graphics cards released since 2010 by AMD (ATI) and Nvidia use PCI Express.
-Nvidia uses the high-bandwidth data transfer of PCIe for its Scalable Link Interface (SLI) technology, which allows multiple graphics cards of the same chipset and model number to run in tandem, allowing increased performance.
-AMD has also developed a multi-GPU system based on PCIe called CrossFire.
-AMD, Nvidia, and Intel have released motherboard chipsets that support as many as four PCIe x16 slots, allowing tri-GPU and quad-GPU card configurations.
+AMD, Nvidia, and Intel have released motherboard chipsets that support as many as four PCIe ×16 slots, allowing tri-GPU and quad-GPU card configurations.